rrwen/search_google/README.rst

 .. code-block:: python

-  # Import the cse module for the results class
+  # Import the api module for the results class
-  from search_google import cse
+  import search_google.api

   # Define buildargs for cse api
   buildargs = {